sai02-creator/Project-2-/README.md

 This website provides a variety of World Geography quizzes, allowing users to explore and expand their knowledge of countries, capitals, cities, landmarks, and other global features.
 It's a fun and educational platform for geography enthusiasts of all levels.

+- This quiz contains five questions.
+- Please choose the correct answer .
+- Click next after selecting the answer .
+- You cannot cancel the answer once you choose it
+- You can see the score after finishing all five questions

 ## Getting Started

 ### Dependencies